 - If a representative sample of data is selected, the variation in Probe KPIs (e.g. the percentage of calls dropped over a given period) will not be statistically significant.

 This feature can be user together with subscriber aware filtering to provide whitelist capabilities for high value customers that are never sampled out.

 Reduce monitoring costs by selectively sending traffic to probes based on traffic type.
-For example, you could send only voice over LTE (VoLTE) traffic or 4G traffic to probes, but not 2G, 3G, etc. This allows monitoring infrastructure to be more efficient, allowing faster resolution of issues based on traffic types.
+For example, you could send only voice over IP (VoIP)/voice over LTE (VoLTE) traffic or 4G traffic to probes, but not 2G, 3G, etc. This makes the monitoring infrastructure more efficient, allowing faster resolution of issues based on traffic types.